rkyzk/ecopost/README.md

 - On the right side, links to other pages are provided.
 - Logged-in users will find links to ‘Home,’ ‘Search,’ ‘Write Stories,’ ‘My Page’ and ‘Log out.’
 - Other users will find links to ‘Home,’ ‘Search,’ ‘Become a Member,’ and ‘Log in.’
-- These terms clearly indicates what these linked pages will present.
+- These terms clearly indicate what these linked pages will present.
 - Only the content of 'My Page' may not be clear for first-time visitors, but if they navigate to the page, they will see lists of posts that are grouped by labeled categories, so that should become clear.

-### Logged in status
+### Login status
 - At the top right corner, logged-in status says ‘Logged in as (username)’ or ‘You’re not logged in.’

 ### Footer (common to all pages)